 If you ever have ANY questions about Airbnb, I’d be happy to help!
 I’ve stayed in at least 15 of them around the world.

-Where We Went (by neighborhood)
+Where We Went in Boston (by neighborhood)

 Much like New York City or London but on a smaller scale, Boston is broken up into distinctive neighborhoods.
 From the Italian section in North End, to the upscale and charming Beacon Hill, and the up-and-coming, trendy area of South End, there’s something for everyone.
 Therefore, like many of my city and neighborhood guides, I’ve organized this post by neighborhood so that you can walk to each place listed within each section.